Sybil Connolly: Later career

 Her home, Number 71 Merrion Square – which she described as "the house that linen built" – became a showcase for her taste and private clients would be served jasmine tea by a butler called James.
 Located in one of the most fashionable areas of Dublin, it was what she called a "shop window for Ireland".

 In the 1980s, Connolly began designing for luxury goods makers Tiffany & Co., Tipperary Crystal, Brunschwig & Fils and Schumacher.
 Sybil also revived interest in the designs of Mary Delany (1700-1788), basing a series of Tiffany & Co. tableware on her floral embroidery.

-In her later career Connolly began designing interior fabrics and wallpapers.
-In the 1980s she became involved with the restoration of The Swiss Cottage, Cahir, Co.
-Tipperary.
-The Cottage was originally built in the early 1800s by Richard Butler, 1st Earl of Glengall and based on a design by Regency architect John Nash.
+In her later career, Connolly began designing interior fabrics and wallpapers.

+In the 1980s, she became involved with the restoration of The Swiss Cottage, Cahir, County Tipperary.
+The Cottage was originally built in the early 1800s by Richard Butler, 1st Earl of Glengall, based on a design by Regency architect John Nash.
 The cottage is rustic in style with a distinguished thatched roof.
 The interior theme was based on nature.
 Such was Connolly's interest in the restoration she helped to raise funds for the project.
 The Swiss Cottage opened to the public in 1989.

+Recognition and legacy

 In 1991, Connolly received an honorary doctoral degree (LLD) from the National University of Ireland.

 In 2012, Connolly's work attracted renewed interest when actor Gillian Anderson wore a vintage dress by the designer for the BAFTAs.
 The Hunt Museum, Limerick City houses examples of her work.
 In 2018, the museum released images of Sybil's designs into the Public Domain.

+Writing

+In the 1980s, Connolly turned to writing.
+She wrote 3 books: